Frequently Raised Concerns

 Going by the definition of a Superbook we can extract a technical re-definition of a book from its original definition as follows:

 "Book is an ordered stack of nicely formatted pages."

-Applying first principles thinking
+First principles thinking

-So why should an e-book book be a file at all?
+Which brings us to the second most important question: Why should an e-book book be a file at all?